-Position:

-:

-Reporting to:

-I. Search committee Members: (Elected M Members) (Appoi nted Members)

-II.
-Search Committee list of Nominees was forwarded for review:

-By: (Search Committee Chair) Date

-•

-III.
-Check one:

-I hereby appoint from the list

-of nominees submitted to me by the Search Committee. nom the fist

-An appointment cannot be made from n the list of nominees s submitted.

-By:

-For Groups I, II, & III - Dean

-For Groups IV & V - Provost

-IV.
-I hereby approve the appointment made in Section III hereof.

-By:

-Provost (For Groups I, II, & III)

-D

-By: President (All Groups)

-r resident (An Oroups)
+College (if applicable): I. Search committee Members: 1 (Elected Mem bers) (Appointed Members) II.
+Search Committee list of Nominees was forv varded for review: By: (Search Committee Chair) Date III.
+Check one: I hereby appoint of nominees submitted to me by the Sear from the list An appointment cannot be made from the An appointment cannot be made from the By: For Groups I, II, & III - Dean For Groups IV & V - Provost IV.
+I hereby approve the appointment made in Se e list of nominees submitted.
+An appointment cannot be made from the By: For Groups I, II, & III - Dean For Groups IV & V - Provost e list of nominees submitted.